rrifqi23/mobile-price-classifier/readme.md

 The goal of this project is to predict the price range of mobile phones based on their features.
 We use three different machine learning models to achieve this: Logistic Regression, SVC, and Neural Networks.

 ## Dataset
 The dataset used for this project can be found on Kaggle: [Mobile Price Classification Dataset](https://www.kaggle.com/datasets/iabhishekofficial/mobile-price-classification).
-Download the dataset and place it in the `data` directory before running the models.

 ## Installation
 To get started, clone the repository and create a conda environment using the provided `environment.yml` file: